 As children, we’re taught that it’s good manners to say thank you.
 In fact, we say thank you all the time: when we’re given a gift; when a favour is done for us; when we’re provided assistance; or simply when someone passes the salt.
 But, how often do we say thank you in business … beyond the sale?

-At the end of May, I had the privilege of helping host a User Group Conference, which took place in Denver, Colorado.
+As a corporate marketer, I had the privilege of planning a User Group Conference which took place in Denver, Colorado.
 It’s a tremendous opportunity for customers (both new and longstanding) to learn about new products, share ideas, and network with their peers.
-For us, it’s a great way to say “Thank You” and further strengthen the customer relationship.
+It’s a great way to say “Thank You” and further strengthen the customer relationship.

 Use your CRM: Your CRM system is a goldmine of information.
 In addition to storing contact and job information, you can use it to record things like the anniversary date of the first job produced…or perhaps the last.
 Set up alerts that remind your sales team to say thank you, whether it’s by email, snail mail (see below), or a good old-fashioned phone call…and be on the lookout for repeat business.

-Tradeshows: The number one question I get after attending a tradeshow is: how many leads did we get?
+Trade shows: The number one question I get after attending a tradeshow is: how many leads did we get?
 And, while lead generation is typically a show’s primary objective, don’t lose sight of the tremendous opportunity it provides to (re)connect with your customers.
-Say Thank You with a nice dinner, or perhaps a private reception (we did that at Graph Expo and it was a tremendous success).
+Say Thank You with a nice dinner, or perhaps a private reception – whether it’s together live, or over Zoom.

 Thank you/greeting cards (aka: snail mail): In a digital world, receiving a hand-written thank you is no longer a common occurance.
 As printers, you are at a distinct advantage over just about any other industry, with access to designers, paper choices, unique finishes, and more.
 What a great way to showcase your shop’s capabilities … simply by saying Thank You for your business.